pshushereba/pshushereba/README.md

 ## 📖 What I am currently reading

-- What The Dog Saw, by Malcolm Gladwell
+- The Black Swan, by Nassim Nicholas Taleb

 ## 📫 Where to find me